What is Emotional Intelligence?

 4 Pillars of Emotional Intelligence

 You have probably run into people at your workplace who are the masters of their emotions.
 They don’t get angry and stressed easily, but quite the opposite.
 In those situations, they act calm and firm, looking for the best possible solution for themselves and their friends and co-workers.
-Even when they don’t have the solution or a valuable piece of advice, people tend to leave feeling more hopeful and optimistic.
-That kind of people has a high level of emotional intelligence.
+Even when they don’t have the solution or a valuable piece of advice, they tend to leave feeling more hopeful and optimistic.
+These kind of people have a high level of emotional intelligence.

 Research The Emotionally Intelligent Manager published by professors David R. Caruso and Peter Salovey, explains that emotional intelligence can be broken down to four core skills:

 Identification of your feelings and the feelings of others around you

 Usage of your feelings to guide you in own thinking and reasoning, as well as others